bhatti/PlexPass/README.md

 14.  **Reduced Attack Surface**: By not relying on cloud connectivity, offline managers are not susceptible to online attacks targeting cloud storage.
 15.  **Control over Data**: Users have complete control over their data, including how it’s stored and backed up.
 16.  **Potentially Lower Risk of Service Shutdown**: Since the data is stored locally, the user’s access to their passwords is not contingent on the continued operation of a third-party service.
+17.  **Multi-Factor Authentication**: PlexPass supports Multi-Factor Authentication based on One-Time-Passwords (OTP) and other standards.

-PlexPass plans to incorporate standards such as FIDO, WebAuthN, OTP, and YubiKey for authentication enhances security beyond just password protection, aligning with the latest industry standards for secure access.
+PlexPass plans to incorporate standards such as FIDO, WebAuthN, and YubiKey for authentication enhances security beyond just password protection, aligning with the latest industry standards for secure access.
 In summary, PlexPass, with its extensive features, represents a holistic and advanced approach to password management.
 You can download it freely from [https://github.com/bhatti/PlexPass](https://github.com/bhatti/PlexPass) and provide your feedback.